soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### Format

-The string "EndPoint" followed by the characters and strings outlined in the pattern below, including the strings "servicebus.windows.net" and "SharedAccesKey".
+The string "sig" followed by the characters and strings outlined in the pattern below.

 ### Pattern